-Judge Strikes Down Mississippi's Ban On Abortions After 15 Weeks
+U.S. Judge Strikes Down Mississippi Law That Bans Abortions After 15 Weeks

-A federal judge in Mississippi has permanently blocked the most restrictive abortion law in the country that bans the procedure after 15 weeks of gestation.
+A federal judge in Mississippi has permanently blocked one of the most restrictive abortion laws in the country that bans the procedure after 15 weeks of gestation.

 The law was signed by Republican Gov. Phil Bryant in March, but a court quickly placed a temporary block on it, which subsequently extended several times.
 The order was set to expire on Nov.
 26.